jusxtdev/expense-tracker/README.md

 ### Analytics & Summaries

 Total spending for a time period
-Breakdown by category (how much spent on Food vs Transport) Monthly comparisons (spending this month vs last month) Average daily/weekly spending
+Breakdown by category like how much spent on Food vs Transport Monthly comparisons (spending this month vs last month) Average daily/weekly spending